Using your Pension Fund to buy Property

 How can I use my Pension to buy Property?

-Buying ‘Property through your Pension’ is a unique investment opportunity that allows rental income to grow your pension fund while benefiting from generous tax reliefs.
+Using your pension fund to buy property is a unique investment opportunity that allows all rental income generated from your chosen property to grow your pension fund while benefiting from generous tax reliefs.

 Pension rules allow the use of retirement funds for property purchases in Ireland through the use of: